gregallensworth/L.TileLayer.Cordova/README.md

         // 3rd param: progress callback
         // receives the number of tiles downloaded and the number of tiles total
-        // caller can calculate a percentage, update progress bar, etc. function (done,total) {
+        // caller can calculate a percentage, update progress bar, etc.
+        // Cancel: if the progress callback returns false (not null or undefined, but false)
+        // then BASE.downloadXYZList() interprets that as a cancel order and will cease downloading tiles
+        // great for a cancel button!
+        function (done,total) {
             var percent = Math.round(100 * done / total);
             status_block.innerHTML = done  + " / " + total + " = " + percent + "%";